sishaile-merck/snapshotalyzer/README.md

 # snapshotalyzer
-This is a demo app to list ec2 instance and snapshot of aws account
+This is a demo app to list ec2 instance and snapshot of aws account!!